Montreal During Formula1: The Gold, The Glam, The Grand Prix

 So… What Happens During F1 Weekend?

 Short answer?
-Controlled chaos, glitter, and $25 cocktails.
+Controlled chaos.

 Longer answer?
 Montreal doesn’t just host the Grand Prix, it becomes it.